aviator/aviator/README.md

   credentials[:tenantName] = tenantName
 end

-# Serialize the session information for caching
+# Serialize the session information for caching.
+The output is in plaintext JSON which
+# contains sensitive information and you are responsible for securing this data.
-json_str = session.to_json
+str = session.dump

 # Reload the session information.
 This does not create a new token.
+If you employed any
+# form of encryption on the string, make sure to decrypt it first!
+session = Aviator::Session.load(str)

+# Depending on how old the loaded session dump was, the auth_info may already be expired.
+# Check if it's still current by calling Session#expired? and the reauthenticate if so.
+session.authenticate if session.expired?

+# If you want the newly created session to log its output, make sure to indicate it on load
-session = Aviator::Session.load(json_str)
+session = Aviator::Session.load(str, log_file: 'path/to/aviator.log')

 # Get a handle to the Identity Service.
 The auth info created from the last authentication
 # will be used throughout the life of the object.